 - This is an extreme adventure.
 This could be tiring and could drain a lot of energy.
 It’s advisable that you should be physically fit.

-- Wear dry and comfortable outfit because inside the cave it is humid and warm.
+- Wear dry and comfortable outfit because inside the cave it is dry and warm.
 Wear trekking shoes or sandals.
 You will walk into some river or rocky terrain.

 - As much as possible, never touch anything inside the cave.